suryagokul/Data-Science-Portfolio/py compile/Readme.md

 `But how do we convert .py file to compiled file manually?`

-for that open compile_manually.py script and replace filename as your wish and then run script
+for that open compile_manually.py script which is given here and in that replace python filename as your wish and then run script

     python compile_manually.py